spectrumvoip/stratus-web-responder-weather/README.md

 # stratus-weather-ivr

 Contact our [Help Desk](https://www.spectrumvoip.com) as we will need to work with you to get calls pointed at your Web responder.
+Include the following information
+1. The web URL of your Responder.
+1. Instructions to route calls to it ( DID, IVR Option, Internal Dial Code ).

 ## Our Stratus platform has the possibility to use "Web Responders".